emissary-ingress/emissary/reference/core/consul-service-discovery.md

 In this example, we will demo using Consul Service Discovery to expose APIs to Ambassador.
 For simplicity, we have created a QoTM API that automatically registers itself as service with Consul.

-1. Create the QoTM API:
+1. Create the QoTM API (if you're reading this in GitHub, use version 1.6 for `qotmVersion` below:)

     ```yaml
     ---